arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 Power on the device and connect your laptop to the wireless access point `"NeoPxLight"` with password `"password"`.
 Wait a little for a 'captive portal' to show.
 If it does not show, visit http://192.168.4.1 where you can configure the device.
 Be aware that you have to disconnect from this accesspoint after configuration before the device connects to your home WiFi.
 It also takes about 30 seconds after boot before the device switches to WiFi.
 In these first 30 seconds you can connect to `"NeoPxLight"` if you need to.

-The field `AP password` sets you password when you want to access the configuration portal.
+The field `AP password` sets you password when you want to access the configuration portal AND it is indeed the new accesspoint password.
 Do not forget this password!
-If you need to reset it, you have to use wires!
+If you need to reset it, you have to use a wire.
+Since v1.3 of the firmware you can force the accesspoint mode to remain active using the initial password by connecting pin D1 to GND at startup.
+Then you can connect to the '"NeoPxLight"' AP with '"password"' and configure a new password.

 ![alt text](https://www.vdsar.net/wordpress/wp-content/uploads/2020/12/SetAPPassword.png "Demo of original position vs offset position")